jlaime/3d-object-loc-CV/README.md

 ## General idea

-The idea is to find the coordinates of an object based on an image (test image).
-To do so, we generate images (camera views) of the object under different angles.
-We then, try to find which one of these camera views is the most similar to our test image (using a similarity score).
+The idea is to locate accurately a real object inside a picture, with the help of the 3D object's model.
+To do so, we generate numerous camera views of the 3D model under different angles.
+Then, we try to find which one of these camera views is the most similar to our test image, taking the position variations and lens deformations into account.

+This approach, while exhaustive, is naive and does not suit to realtime applications.
-However, instead of comparing our test image to all the camera views, we create a sort of "tree" (pyramid) where at each iteration, a bunch of camera views are excluded.
-Therefore, it works much faster than a naive comparison with all the camera views.
-Once we found the best matching one, we assume the coordinates of our test image are those of the most similar camera view (which we know since we've generated it).
+Therefore, instead of comparing our input picture to all the camera views, we create a sort of "tree" (pyramid) where at each iteration, most of camera views are excluded.
+Once the best camera coordinates are found, we assume the coordinates of our test image are those of the most similar camera view (which we know since we've generated it).

 ## Previews